 "Conversion therapy is a treatment intended to change the sexual orientation and gender identity or gender expression of LGBT people," says Christy Mallory, the state and local policy director at the Williams Institute.
 "It's chosen by people who still don't accept that being LGBT is normal, or who think it's some kind of disorder that needs to be remedied," Mallory says.

-Therapists offer gay conversion treatment, as do spiritual advisors.
-Currently, an estimated 57,000 people between the ages of 13 and 17 are undergoing conversion therapy from a religious or spiritual advisor, the Williams Institute says.
-Many US states have laws prohibiting conversion therapy from licensed health-care providers for minors.
+Therapists offer gay "conversion treatment," as do spiritual advisors.
+Currently, an estimated 57,000 people between the ages of 13 and 17 are believed to be undergoing the practice directed by a religious or spiritual advisor, the Williams Institute says.
+Many US states have laws prohibiting licensed health care providers from practicing it on minors.
 Religious organizations, however, often circumvent the ban.

-Parents are frequently to blame for the fact that so many minors end up in gay conversion therapy.
+Parents are frequently to blame for the fact that so many minors end up in the "therapy."
 Many don't accept their children's sexual orientation and react with prejudice and discrimination, says Shurka.
 "I still think we are in a big transition between millennials and their elders," he said.

 The therapist argued that "no one is born gay, everyone is innately heterosexual," and that he must have had some "childhood trauma" that made him gay.
 After that first meeting with the therapist, Shurka's treatment sessions continued over the phone once he was back home in New York.

-Unlike many other young people undergoing treatment to change their sexual orientation, his therapy only involved talking.
-But other therapists use "aversion treatments," such as forcing the patient to watch homosexual porn while receiving electro shocks so that they associate homosexuality with negative feelings.
+Unlike many other young people undergoing treatment to change their sexual orientation, his "therapy" only involved talking.
+But other therapists use "aversion treatments," such as forcing the patient to watch homosexual porn while receiving electric shocks so that they associate homosexuality with negative feelings.

 Shurka's therapist soon seized on what had supposedly turned him gay: "I was told that I had too many female role models."
 Shurka recalls being told he was too close to his two sisters and his mother and had too many female friends.
 So "the first treatment steps I had to take was to spend as much time as possible away from women and spend as much time as possible with men."

 Shurka wasn't allowed to speak to his mom for weeks, which made him feel bad, but he went along with it because he thought it might help.
-His mother followed the therapist's instruction, too, albeit warily because she was certain "there's no way there's a treatment that separates the mother and the child."
+His mother followed the practitioner's instruction, too, albeit warily, because she was certain "there's no way there's a treatment that separates the mother and the child."

-Numerous US health organizations have pointed out the dangers and the ineffectiveness of conversion therapy.
+Numerous US health organizations have pointed out the dangers and the ineffectiveness of the practice.
 Shurka was depressed, gained almost 30 kilos (66 pounds) and had suicidal thoughts.
 "I was suicidal for two years, but I never attempted," he recalls, something few people, including his therapist, knew.